2.6.7 Reason 1 - high costs in enabling a parent to spend time with, or communicate with, a child

 - multiplying by the number of days in the period.

-The Registrar will use the parent's ATI for the child support period in which the costs are, or will be, incurred.
-This will be the income for the last financial year that ended before the start of the child support period, unless:
+The Registrar will use the parent's ATI for the CSP in which the costs are, or will be, incurred.
+This will be the income for the last financial year that ended before the start of the CSP, unless:

 - the parent has elected to have their child support based on an estimate of their current income (2.5.1) (in which case, the Registrar will calculate the threshold using the parent's estimated income), or